JustJoostNL/LoadAllWorlds/README.md

 # Important
 ONLY CHANGE THE CONFIG FILE WHILE THE SERVER IS OFF!!

+Please download the phar file from [poggit](https://poggit.pmmp.io/p/loadallworlds/), not from github, only poggit includes the autoupdater, otherwise you will get a error!!

 If you only use 1 world, this plugin is not necessary